rauschenberger/cornet/cran-comments.md

 Thanks.

+- Updated URLs (codecov, travis-ci).

-Reference (<doi:...>) to the method will be added after publication of the manuscript (minor revision under review).
+- Reference (<doi:...>) to the method will be added after publication of the manuscript (minor revision under review).